Geeksltd/Programming.Tips/Methods.md

 ### Naming instance methods

-You previously learnt that a method’s name should start with a verb, and that it should be clear and unambiguous.
+&nbsp;&nbsp; You previously learnt that a method’s name should start with a verb, and that it should be clear and unambiguous.
 So what should go after the verb?

 To name a method that takes arguments, the verb can optionally be followed by a preposition, and then a noun per argument.